 Join in with our online Paralympic heritage craft and learning activities for the holidays.

-The history of the Paralympic Movement provides an inspiring springboard for students of all ages to engage in a number of cross-curricular subjects.
+The history and ethos of the Paralympic Movement provides an inspiring springboard for students of all ages to engage in a number of cross-curricular subjects.

 Paralympic athletes and supporters share their favourite objects at the National Paralympic Heritage Centre